musfirah-mohd-ali/Integrated-Project-Y1-/README.md

 # Musli Travels
-Musli Travels is a e-commerce travel agency website that allows its users to purchase tours and travelling items in an all-in-one transaction.
-Our website allows users to earn points from each transaction, allowing them to buy travel products from our shop without spending an extra dime.
+Musli Travels is an e-commerce travel agency website that allows its users to purchase tours and travel items in an all-in-one transaction.
+Our website allows users to earn points from each transaction, enabling them to buy travel products from our shop without spending an extra dime.
 Furthermore, users can gift their friends any travel products from our shop using their points.

 ## User Audience Intent and Purpose
 ### Who is the website catering for?
-Our website is curated for new travellers that are not familiar with the places they want to travel to and need a bit of help planning out thier iteneraries.
-Our website is also for those that want to buy some travel essentials such as luggage bags and neck pillows wihtout the hassle of going to another website.
+Our website is curated for new travelers who are not familiar with the places they want to travel to and need a bit of help planning their itineraries.
+Our website is also for those who want to buy travel essentials such as luggage bags and neck pillows without the hassle of going to another website.
 ### Purpose and Value Provided:
 1. Travellers
     * Simple and convinient way to book their holiday destination which includes iteneraries and miscellaneous items.